koush/EFI-X99/README.md

 3. Boot into the BIOS.
 [Update the BIOS](http://www.gigabyte.com/products/product-page.aspx?pid=5658#bios) to the latest (F23, at time of writing) using the Fat32 partitioned USB boot stick that was previously set up.
   * You may want to shut down and reset your CMOS by connecting the CMOS reset pins.
 4. Restart and get into the BIOS again.
 Load Optimized Defaults.
-5. Insert your USB drive, and boot from it (spam F12 at POST for a boot menu and select the UEFI USB drive).
-6. You'll see 2 or 3 options show up in the Clover bootloader.
+5. You'll see 2 or 3 options show up in the Clover bootloader.
  * Boot Clover
  * Boot macOS
  * Boot Recovery
-7. Choose Boot macOS
+6. Choose Boot macOS
-8. You should be fully booted in with ancient VESA graphics (low resolution and framerate).
+7. You should be fully booted in with ancient VESA graphics (low resolution and framerate).
 We'll fix this in a sec.
-9. Let's set up booting off the actual OS drive now.
-  * Install Clover from the USB stick, but this time install to the macOS drive on the Hackintosh.
-  * Use the same options as before.
-    * Install for UEFI booting only
-    * Install Clover in the ESP.
- * Run the same shell commands as before to copy this repository onto your OS drive.
- * You can boot off the hard drive now.
-10. Remember those busted graphics?
+8. Remember those busted graphics?
 Just need to install the drivers now.
 [Get the appopriate download for your version of macOS](http://www.insanelymac.com/forum/topic/306535-nvidia-web-driver-updates-for-el-capitan-update-10242016/) and install it.
  * Hold off on restarting.
 Read on below in the Graphics section.

 ### Graphics